This post contains affiliate links. Please see our disclosure policy.

 Instructions

-- Measure out the sourdough starter, water and honey (and yeast if you want to add it).
+- Measure out the sourdough discard, water and honey (and yeast if you want to add it).
 Stir together until the sourdough starter and honey are dissolved into the water.

-- Once the dough is silky and elastic, pop it into a warm bowl (I warm a bowl with water and then dry it - this speeds up the rising).Cover with cling wrap or a damp tea towel and leave to rise until it has doubled.
-See notes below for timing and how to judge it.
+- Once the dough is silky and elastic, pop it into a warm bowl (I warm a bowl with water and then dry it – this speeds up the rising).Cover with cling wrap or a damp dish towel and leave to rise until it has doubled.

 - Once the dough has doubled, separate the dough into smaller balls so they are ready to be rolled out.
-I use 200g per pizza (this fits my pizza oven perfectly) but anywhere from 200g to 300g is good for a pizza.Leave the balls on your counter top, covered with a tea towel, for around 30 minutes to allow the gluten to relax.
+I use 200 – 260 g per pizza (this fits my pizza oven perfectly) but anywhere from 200 g to 300 g is good for a pizza.Leave the balls on your counter top, covered with a tea towel, for around 30 minutes to allow the gluten to relax.

 - Once you're ready to make your bases, use your fingers to press your dough into a pizza round.
 If you need to stretch the dough, pick it up and move your hands around the edges, allowing the dough's own weight to stretch it out into a round.
 Avoid using a rolling pin if you can to maintain your dough's sourdough character and give it good structure when baked.

-- Place your pizza dough onto pizza peels ready to top with your favorite toppings (see my notes in the article above for my best tips on using pizza peels).When you are ready to bake, pre heat your oven to 230C/450F and make sure it's HOT!!
+- Place your pizza dough onto pizza peels ready to top with your favorite toppings (see my notes in the article above for my best tips on using pizza peels).When you are ready to bake, pre heat your oven to 230ºC/450ºF and make sure it's HOT!!
 Place your pizzas into the hot oven for around 15 minutes or until toppings are cooked and bases are crispy on the bottom.
-These bases are especially good baked in a wood fired or gas pizza oven.
-I bake them for 2 minutes at 350C - 400C (662F - 752F)

 Notes